 Any employee of a news publication can use IMPRESS’s whistleblowing hotline, including an agency contract worker, a self-employed journalist, or a freelance journalist.

-How do I make a whistleblowing disclosure?
+How to make a whistleblowing disclosure?

 The best way to raise a concern is to do so openly by directly disclosing to your editor or your manager.
 In circumstances where this is not practical or appropriate, individuals are encouraged to contact the confidential IMPRESS whistleblowing hotline.